codebycorey/MonarchPress/README.md

 First you need to have the Docker-toolbox for your platform from here: https://www.docker.com/toolbox OR if you are using OSX and homebrew, you can type `brew cask install docker-toolbox` in a terminal.

+## There's an automated script now ##

+run.sh will take care of everything to get wordpress up and running, as long as docker-toolbox has been installed on the system.
+However, I've only tested in OSX so YMMV.

+run.sh also has comments with some basic docker commands.

+## Old manual process ##

 Once that's done, create a docker-machine for the wordpress container to run on.
 `docker-machine create --driver virtualbox wordpress` should do the trick.
 The last argument is going to be the name of your docker daemon.